serverless-yoda/nexusflow-data-platform/README.md

-# nexusflow-data-platform
+# NexusFlow: Enterprise Financial Data Platform

-This repository provides a modular, production-grade Financial Data Lakehouse built on the Databricks Medallion Architecture.
-It transforms fragmented legacy SQL silos into a unified, governed, and resilient ecosystem capable of handling high-velocity transaction streams.
+**NexusFlow** is a high-performance, automated data engine designed to replace fragmented legacy financial systems with a unified, governed, and resilient Lakehouse architecture.